UtsavParashar/rock_paper_scissors_python/README.md

 # Rock-Paper-Scissors Game

-A production-level Python implementation of the Rock-Paper-Scissors game with an intelligent AI that learns and adapts to human moves.
+A production-level Python implementation of the Rock-Paper-Scissors game with an intelligent model that learns and adapts to human moves.

 ## Features

-* **Intelligent AI:** Employs a combined Reinforcement Learning and Regret Matching strategy for adaptive gameplay.
+- **Engaging Gameplay:** Play the classic game of Rock-Paper-Scissors against an intelligent AI opponent.
-* **Pre-committed Computer Choice:** Ensures fairness by determining the computer's choice before the human player makes a move.
+- **Adaptive AI:** The AI uses a combined strategy leveraging Reinforcement Learning, Markov Models, and Game Theory to learn and adapt to your playing style.
-* **Modular and Extensible:** Designed with a clear separation of concerns, making it easy to add new features or modify existing ones.
+- **Reinforcement Learning:** The AI learns from past games, improving its decision-making over time through a Q-learning approach.
-* **Industry Standard Directory Structure:** Follows industry best practices for code organization and maintainability.
+- **Markov Model Prediction:** The AI analyzes your move history using a Markov model to predict your next move based on patterns.
-* **Error Handling and Validation:** Implements robust error handling and input validation to prevent crashes.
+- **Customizable History Length:** Adjust the length of the move history used by the AI to influence its predictive capabilities.
-* **Memory Efficient and Fast:** Uses lightweight data structures and efficient algorithms for optimal performance.
+- **Exploration vs. Exploitation:** Balances exploration of new strategies with exploitation of learned patterns for optimal performance.
-* **Unit-Tested:** Includes a comprehensive suite of unit tests to ensure robustness and reliability.
+- **Detailed Game Output:** View a clear record of each round, including your choice, the AI's choice, and the outcome.
-* **Asynchronous Operations:** Utilizes `asyncio` and `ThreadPoolExecutor` for handling multiple tasks concurrently, improving responsiveness.
+- **Comprehensive Unit Tests:** Ensures code reliability and correctness through a suite of automated tests.

 ## Design Choices